Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02c_Settings.md

 The entry fields allow to create, edit or delete tax keys.
-For detailed information about creating, editing or deleting tax keys, see [Manage tax keys](/RetailSuiteAccounting/Integration/02_ManageTaxKeys.md).
+For detailed information about creating, editing or deleting tax keys, see [Manage the tax keys](/RetailSuiteAccounting/Integration/02_ManageTaxKeys.md).

 - *Key*